MarinaBajic/Advanced-Web-Programming/all_setups.md

 4. Angular
 5. Bootstrap

+Additionally if you need to use a server for your project you will need follow the instructions in the last section of this file.

 ## Installing nvm

 First we need to install nvm (Node Version Manager).
 For Linux systems follow instrunctions below.
 For Windows and Mac systems follow [this link](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)